Airstrike in central Baghdad kills Iran-backed militia leader as regional tensions escalate - The Boston Globe

-BAGHDAD (AP) — An airstrike on the logistical support headquarters of an Iran-backed militia in central Baghdad Thursday killed a high-ranking militia commander, militia officials said.
+BAGHDAD — A US airstrike on the headquarters of an Iran-backed militia in central Baghdad on Thursday killed a high-ranking commander, militia officials said.

-Thursday’s strike comes amid mounting regional tensions fueled by Israel-Hamas war and fears that it could spill over into surrounding countries.
+Thursday’s strike comes amid mounting regional tensions fueled by the Israel-Hamas war and fears that it could spill over into surrounding countries.
+It also coincides with a push by Iraqi officials for US-led coalition forces to leave the country.

 Advertisement

-One of the officials said al-Saidi was driving into the garage of the headquarters affiliated with the al-Nujaba militia, one of the members of the PMF, along with another militia official when the car was hit, killing both.
+One of the officials said Abu Taqwa was driving into the garage of the headquarters affiliated with the Harakat al-Nujaba militia, along with another militia official, when the car was hit, killing both.

-Heavy security was deployed around the location of the strike on Baghdad’s Palestine Street, and Associated Press journalists were not allowed to approach the targeted building.
-Iraqi war planes could be seen flying overhead.
+Heavy security was deployed around the location of the strike on Baghdad’s Palestine Street, and Iraqi warplanes could be seen flying overhead.
+An Associated Press photographer was eventually allowed access to the scene of the strike, where he saw the remains of the charred car.

 The strike also comes two days after a suspected Israeli drone strike in the suburbs of Beirut killed Hamas deputy leader Saleh Arouri.